Players, coaches kneel before NBA’s re-opening night

 Then on May 25, Floyd died after a white Minneapolis police officer pressed a knee into the Black man’s neck for nearly eight minutes.
 That happened on a street, with the images — and sounds of the man saying he couldn’t breathe, then crying out for his mother — all captured on a cell phone video.

 NBA players have used their platforms — both in the bubble and on social media — to demand equality, to demand justice for Taylor.
 Coaches have also said it is incumbent on them to demand change and educate themselves and others.
-And the pregame actions by the Jazz and the Pelicans were just the start of what is expected to be a constant during the remainder of this season.
+And the pregame actions Thursday were just the start of what is expected to be a constant during the remainder of this season.

+Other teams who will play their first games of the restart on Friday and Saturday are planning similar gestures.

-“It’s taken a very long time to get this momentum going,” San Antonio coach Gregg Popovich said in a video that aired pregame, a project organized by both the NBA and the National Basketball Players Association.
-“And it cannot be lost.”
+“We want our lives to be valued as much as everybody else,” Boston Celtics star Jayson Tatum said in a video that aired before the games, part of a project organized by both the NBA and the National Basketball Players Association.
+“We don’t think that we’re better.
+We want to be seen as equals.”

+Added Chris Paul, the Oklahoma City Thunder guard and president of the NBPA, speaking in the same video: “Things aren’t going to change until we sort of make them change.”

 Gentry said he appreciated the accidental symmetry that came from the first games of the restarted season coming only hours after the funeral for U.S. Rep. John Lewis, who died July 17 at the age of 80.